Ust-Avam: History

 The village was first founded in 1937.
 During World War II, the village's inhabitants participated in the war effort by providing the Red Army with money, food, warm clothing and fur.

 In 1967, the Avamo-Nganasan Village Council was renamed the Ust-Avam Village Council, and the local collective farm merged with the Volochansky state farm.
 In 1971, a factory, which specialised in making products with raw materials obtained by wild reindeers hunting (meat, antlers and leather) was built, attracting workers from all over the Soviet Union.

 With the collapse of the USSR, like many other small Siberian towns, the population greatly declined, although Norilsk Nickel had a five-year program attempting to attract potential newcomers to the area.

 In 2020, an oil spill at a Nornickel power plant near Norilsk, poisoned tugunok fish - an important traditional food source - in the region.
 In September that year, Lake Pyasino was declared “dead” as a result of the spill.
-The Aborigen Forum, an indigenous peoples' advocacy group, led a social media campaign calling on, Elon Musk, the CEO of Tesla, to boycott nickel sourced to Nornickel.
+The Aborigen Forum (Ru Абориген-Форум), an indigenous peoples' advocacy group, led a social media campaign calling on Elon Musk, the CEO of Tesla, to boycott nickel sourced to Nornickel.
 Gennady Shchukin, the executive secretary of the Aborigen Forum as well as chairman of the Association of Indigenous Peoples in Taimyr, sent a statement to the company and local authorities recommending compensation and the promotion of professional education for Dolgan youths who had been prevented from learning their traditional lifestyle.
 He stated:

 “We have no voice on any environmental programme in the region, and even the idea of our representatives being experts on the commission is nonexistent.
 However, we have no choice but to fight because we simply have nowhere to go.
 Most of Norilsk Nickel's workers have roots somewhere else in Russia, so they can say: ‘Let locals deal with it’ - and move elsewhere.
 But we live here, so we need to take action.”

 In 2021, the Krasnoyarsk Arbitration Court ordered Nornickel to pay 146 billion rubles ($2 billion) in compensation for the spill damage to support environmental projects in the Krasnoyarsk Territory.
 The company protested, claiming the real damages were no more than 21 billion rubles ($280 million).